Regularizing Deep Neural Networks with Stochastic Estimators of Hessian Trace: Related Work

 There are many regularization methods in previous work.
-Label Smoothing \citep{label} estimates the marginalized effect of label-dropout and reduces over-fitting by preventing a network from assigning full probability to each training example.
-Confidence Penalty \citep{confidence} prevents peaked distributions, leading to better generalization.
+Label Smoothing \citep{label} estimates the marginalized effect of label-dropout and reduces over-fitting by preventing a network from assigning a full probability to each training example.
+Similarly, Confidence Penalty \citep{confidence} prevents peaked confidence distributions, leading to better generalization.
 A network appears to be overconfident when it places all probability on a single class in the training set, which is often a symptom of over-fitting.
-DropBlock \citep{dropblock} is a structured form of dropout, it drops contiguous regions from a feature map of a layer instead of dropping out independent random units.
+DropBlock \citep{dropblock} is a structured form of dropout: instead of dropping out independent random units, contiguous regions are dropped from a feature map of each layer.

-Data augmentation methods are also used in practice to improve model’s accuracy and robustness when training neural networks.
-Cutout \citep{cutout} is a data augmentation method where parts of the input examples are zeroed out, in order to encourage the network to focus more on less prominent features, then generalize to situations like occlusion.
+Data augmentation methods are also used in practice to improve the model’s accuracy and robustness when training neural networks.
+Cutout \citep{cutout} is a data augmentation method where parts of the input examples are zeroed out, in order to focus more on less prominent features for generalizing to masked regions.
 Mixup \citep{mixup} extends the training distribution by incorporating the prior knowledge that linear interpolations of feature vectors should lead to linear interpolations of the associated targets.

 \citet{jacobian} first proposed Jacobian regularization, a method focusing on the norm of Jacobian matrix with respect to input data.
 It was proved that generalization error can be bounded by the norm of Jacobian matrix.
 Besides that, Jacobian matrix shows improved stability of the model predictions against input perturbations according to Taylor expansion. \citet{hoffman2019robust} showed that Jacobian regularization enlarges the size of decision cells and is practically effective in improving the generalization error and robustness of the models.
 To simplify calculation, stochastic algorithm of Jacobian regularization was also proposed.